psu-epl/psu-epl.github.com/doc/equip/printer/3D-Printing-Checklist.md

 Do you have a 3D print you want to have made?
 This guide will help you.
 Before you begin, you will need a few things.

-1. You will need a .stl version of your part.
+1. You will need a .stl version of your part scaled in mm.
-1. You will need to know the approximate dimensions of your part or widget (i.e. it is 2.1" at the extreme in the z axis)
+1. You will need to know the approximate dimensions of your part or widget (i.e. it is 25.4mm overall in the z axis)
 1. You should have a good idea of which printer you want to print it on, and your settings preferences (color, material type, quality, etc)
 1. **All 3D prints must be paid for before we will print them!
 More on this later in the guide**